Jelmerro/crossdirstat/README.md

 ### Make your own build

-Clone or download the latest source and create your own build with `npm run buildall`, see package.json for platform-specific commands.
+Clone or download the latest source and create your own build with `npm run build`, see package.json for platform-specific commands.

 ## Why another *dirstat application?